On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: and the family of polytopes

 \section{$\ASM$ and the family of polytopes $\F(ASM)$}

 In this section, we introduce the ASM-CRY family of polytopes $\F(ASM)$, which includes $\ASM$, and show that each of these polytopes is a face of the ASM polytope.
 We, furthermore, show that each polytope in this family is both an order and a flow polytope.
-Then, using the theory of order and flow polytopes as discussed in Section~\ref{subsec:31}, we write down their volumes and Ehrhart polynomials.
+Then, using the theory of order polytopes as discussed in Section~\ref{subsec:31}, we determine their volumes and Ehrhart polynomials.

 \bd Let $\delta_n=(n-1, n-2, \ldots, 2, 1)$ be the staircase partition considered as the positions $(i,j)$ of an $n\times n$ matrix given by $\left\{(i,j) \mid {j}-{i}\geq 1\right\}$.
-Let the partition $\lambda=(\lambda_1,\lambda_2,\ldots,\lambda_{k})\subseteq \delta_n$ denote matrix positions $\left\{(i,j) \mid 1\leq i \leq k, \,\, n-\lambda_i+1\leq j\leq n\right\}$.
+Let the partition $\lambda=(\lambda_1,\lambda_2,\ldots,\lambda_{k})\subseteq \delta_n$ denote matrix positions $\left\{(i,j) \mid 1\leq i \leq k, \,\, n-\lambda_i+1\leq j\leq n, \,\, \lambda_i\leq n-i\right\}$.

-We define the ASM-CRY family
+We define the {\bf ASM-CRY family}

 where

 \ed